The ROI of Personalization: Real Numbers for How It Pays Off

 If personalizing your customer acquisition efforts is important, personalizing your retention strategy is nothing short of critical.
 Your existing customers have a far higher expectation of you than those you have no relationship with.
 Failing to make them feel respected and valued can be catastrophic for a business.

-Remember that not only can attracting a new customer cost up to 7 times as much as retaining one, but those shiny new customers are also the least likely to convert.
-In retail, for example, we know that first-time shoppers are 9x less likely to convert than a repeat customer.
+Remember that not only can attracting a new customer cost up to 7x as much as retaining one, but those shiny new customers are also the least likely to convert.
+In retail, for example, we know that loyal customers spend 67% more on an average purchase than new customers do.

-By focusing on personalization marketing, adidas was able to achieve a much greater return on investment than if it had sent a generic email to runners.
+By focusing on personalization, adidas was able to achieve a much greater return on investment than if it had sent a generic email to runners.

 Personal details can also be leveraged to improve routine communications with your customers, which should be a key goal in any retention strategy.
 When sending billing information, for example, American Water made sure their message was filled with useful information that was personally relevant for each viewer.